OpenNews/srccon/tickets.md

 byline: Alyson Hurt
 permalink: /tickets/index.html
 ---
+{% include lotterygo.html %}

-Tickets to SRCCON 2016 will go on open sale in May via lottery.
+Tickets to SRCCON 2016 are on sale now via lottery.
 This is a change from the way we've sold tickets previously—first-come/first-serve—because we we were selling out our entire ticket allocation in seconds.
 By switching to a lottery, we hope to offer a ticketing system that doesn't prioritize the speed of your internet connection or how fast you can mash a button.

 **Here's what you need to know about getting a SRCCON ticket:**